-Authors note: This piece is co-authored by @Lara Kain (ACEs Connection Staff) and @Cissy White (ACEs Connection Staff).
+Authors note: This piece is co-authored by @Lara Kain (PACEs Connection Staff) and @Christine Cissy White.
 Though we had never worked together or met, we were asked to co-present on creating trauma-informed changes in communities by the Attachment Trauma Network for the first national (now annual) Creating Trauma-Sensitive Schools Summit in Washington, DC.
 This article is an expanded essay version of that presentation).

 Be the Spark